A Probabilistic Approach to The Perfect Sum Problem: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel approximation approach to the perfect sum problem which is focused on finding the total number of sub-sets which sum to/surpass a desired threshold.
 This approach harnesses probability theory to estimate the distribution of the sums of subsets.
 Specifically, we examine the use of the normal distribution as well as non-parametric density estimation to estimate the distribution of the sums of different sized subsets when no a priori distribution information is known.
-Our algorithm, presented in \hyperref[sec:psuedocode]{appendix section \textbf{Perfect Sum Psuedocode}} runs in $O(n)$ complexity and can increase in accuracy as set size increases, depending on the threshold level and problem set up.
-As a result, it directly addresses the need for good approximation in big data cases where finding the exact solution is infeasible.
+Our algorithm, presented in appendix section \hyperref[sec:psuedocode]{\textbf{Perfect Sum Psuedocode}} runs in $O(n)$ complexity and can increase in accuracy as set size increases if certain regularity conditions hold.
+As a result, it directly addresses the need for good approximation in big data cases where finding the exact solution to combinatorial problems is infeasible.